Audiveris/audiveris/README.md

 -- Audiveris development is performed on "development" branch, while default "master" branch -- is reserved for releases.
 --
--- On "development" branch, you will need jdk-17.0.1 --
+-- On "development" branch, you will need JDK 17
+--
--- Due to recent closing of jcenter, a needed component (JPodRenderer v5.6) is no longer available, -- it has been temporarily replaced by JPodRenderer v5.5.1 -- -------------------------------------------------------------------------------------------------
+-- Due to recent closing of JCenter, a needed component (JPodRenderer v5.6) is no longer available, -- it has been temporarily replaced by JPodRenderer v5.5.1 -- -------------------------------------------------------------------------------------------------
 ```

 ![](https://github.com/Audiveris/docs/blob/master/images/SplashLogo.png)

-# Audiveris - Open-source Optical Music Recognition (v5.2.x)
+# Audiveris - Open-source Optical Music Recognition

 The goal of an OMR application is to allow the end-user to transcribe a score image into
 its symbolic counterpart.